 WHAT TO EXPECT ON YOUR WHALE SHARK TOUR

-The length of your swim is determined by many factors, including regulations, behaviour of the whale shark, numbers of whale sharks in the area, fitness of your swim group, etc. But rest assured, your tour company will do everything possible to make sure your whale shark experience is unforgettable.
+The length of your swim is determined by many factors, including regulations, behaviour of the whale shark, numbers of whale sharks in the area, fitness of your swim group, and so on.
+But rest assured, your tour company will do everything possible to make sure your whale shark experience is unforgettable.
 And when there are multiple whale sharks in the area, this will include multiple swims with multiple whale sharks!

 And the fun doesn't end there.
 Once you've had your fill of finning along next to the ocean's largest yet most elusive fish, the journey back to shore provides opportunity to spot some of the Ningaloo's other megafauna, including humpback whales, manta rays, dugongs, spinner dolphins and more!
 If there's time (or if you have any energy left!), there's also the option for another quick snorkel over another gorgeous coral garden.